 3. Prioritize Data Protection and Security

 One of the important practices of using data management software is to meet the data protection and security regulations.
 Your business needs a system to periodically update data security and privacy standards.
 Check privileges of your employees for access control, turn data into encrypted code, and deploy countermeasures to strengthen security via data management capabilities.
+Invest in cloud-based platforms to transfer files safely.
+Also, make sure to check out Managed File Transfer: The Ultimate Guide, to learn how to securely transfer files.

 Validate integration of 3rd party apps: As a business, you can choose to integrate with third-party apps and give them access to data according to your policies.
 With a data management platform, you can make your data available across platforms.